ibm-cloud-docs/vmware-service/common/vmaas-iam.md

 * Access to an individual service instance in your account
 * Access to a specific resource within an instance

-Review the following tables that outline what types of tasks each role allows for when you're working with {{site.data.keyword.vmware-service_short}}.
+Review the following tables that outline what types of tasks each role allows for when you're working with {{site.data.keyword.vcf-aas}}.
 Platform management roles enable users to complete tasks on service resources at the platform level.
 For example, assign user access to the service, create, delete or scale instances, and bind instances to applications.
-Service access roles enable users to access {{site.data.keyword.vmware-service_short}}.
+Service access roles enable users to access {{site.data.keyword.vcf-aas}}.
 For more information about the exact actions that are mapped to each role, see [IAM roles and actions](/docs/account?topic=account-iam-service-roles-actions).

 | Platform role | Description of actions |
 |:------------- |:---------------------- |